patch-tech/dpm/README.md

 - `DPM_AGENT_URL` - URL to dpm-agent.
 TLS will be used if and only if the scheme is `https`. (default: `https://agent.dpm.sh`)
 - `DPM_API_URL` - URL to the DPM Cloud backend service. (default: `https://api.dpm.sh`)
 - `DPM_AUTH_TOKEN` - DPM Cloud API token.
 Operations that require authentication will use this value, if set; otherwise you must have completed `dpm login`. (default: none)

+## Support

+For feature requests, bug reports, or a higher level proposal, you can file Issues in this repo.
+If you'd like to engage with other users and contributors in real-time, join our new [Slack community](https://patch-dpm.slack.com).